SeivaDArve/SeivaDArve/README.md

 - 💞️ I’m looking to collaborate on ... anything actually, that would mean I would have a team, and a team learns faster
 - 📫 How to reach me ... flowreshe.seiva.d.arve@gmail.com or Instagram@dvsrodrigues

+In love with:
+- Vim flow
+- Bash
+- Python
+- Django
+- Termux
+- WSL2
+- Kotlin
+- Crossplatform and FOSS software
+- Linux
+- the fact: Iron Man (Marvel) was a programer;)
+- Raspberry Pi for home/life automation
+- Meepo (Dota 2)

 <!---
 SeivaDArve/SeivaDArve is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.